matthew-howe/algorithm-database/README.md

-## Algorithm Database
+## Algorithms
-A curated collection of algorithms with analysis.
+A collection of my implementations of various algorithms.

 ### Search and Sort Algorithms